BerMu147/Linux_Server-DevOps_Intern/README.md

 - Node Exporter - Machine resources (memory, CPU, disk)
 - Prometheus - System Monitoring and Alerting Toolkit
 - Shell scripts like .bashsrc, .profile, service.sh (Traefik update)

-Feel free to sniff around and use the examples for your own dev configuration!

-===

-~ BerMu147